Sweden 15 min

 Additional benefits to consider for Swedish employees

-Sweden ranks seventh-highest globally in country happiness rankings.
+Sweden ranks fourth-highest globally in country happiness rankings.
 That’s in large part due to Swedish employees having safety nets and benefits as part of a normal career.

 As such, you’ll need to offer more than the basics to stand out in one of the world’s most competitive labor markets.